vidhianand33/Vidhi04-intern-repo/git_understanding.md

 What did you learn?
 I learned that merge conflicts happen when two branches make changes to the same part of a file.
 It’s important to manually review and choose which changes to keep during a conflict.
 I also learned how to use a Git client to visually resolve conflicts.

+Branching and Team Collaboration

+Why is pushing directly to main problematic?
+Pushing directly to main can cause problems because it might introduce bugs or break things that aren’t noticed right away.
+If multiple people are working on the same code and pushing directly to main, it could cause conflicts or issues that affect everyone’s work.

+How do branches help with reviewing code?
+Branches help with code review by letting you make changes separately from the main code.
+You can create a branch, make changes, and test them without messing up the main project.
+This way, others can review your changes before they are merged into the main branch.

+What happens if two people edit the same file on different branches?
+If two people edit the same file on different branches, Git will create a merge conflict when trying to merge the branches.
+Git won't know which changes to keep, so it will ask you to manually choose the correct version or combine the changes.